3 Tool Tracking Approaches to Stop Theft & Reduce Replacement Costs

 - Know where each tool is located (on-site or at a job)

 Manual tool inventory is typically carried out by using notepads, whiteboards, or spreadsheets.
-The latter is the most popular due to ease of use, affordability, familiarity with staff, and features for easy access whether on-site or off-site.
+Spreadsheets are the most popular due to ease of use, affordability, familiarity with staff, and features for easy access whether on-site or off-site.

 Tool Tracking Approach #3: Automated Asset Tracking